-There are a number of considerations when embarking upon a new peer learning initiative.
-You might want to run a general peer learning discussion group, or you may want to consider a special focus to your group.
-The activities could be linked to a programme, module or specific assessment.
+There are a number of considerations when setting up a new study group.
+You might want to run a general discussion group, or you may want to consider a special focus to your group.
+The group’s activities could be linked to a programme, module or specific assessment.
 The screencast below has been developed to help you to plan and set up a study group, which could be online or in person depending on current restrictions.

 Planning your peer learning activities

-It is likely that your group will be at least attached to a specific discipline or subject area - it could even be be that your group is linked to a particular module.
+It is likely that your group will be linked to a specific discipline or subject area.
+It could even be that your group is linked to a particular module.
 There are a number of things to consider when planning your study group including:

-- Will your group meet weekly?
+Will your group meet weekly?
 Monthly?
 Short-term?
 All year round?
 How long will the sessions last?

 Different models of peer learning activity

-Peer learning can take a variety of different forms.
+Peer learning activities can take a variety of different forms.
 We have outlined a few ideas below to help you think about the different formats your group could take.

 A revision group is a great way to help everyone keep revision manageable.
 They support participants in keeping perspective and help to prevent people from becoming overwhelmed.
 Participants are able to share their ideas in terms of both managing the organisational side of revision (timetables, techniques, online tools), alongside the academic content - providing an opportunity to pool ideas on tricky topics.

-A reading circle is a common technique to support academic study, particularly in subject areas with extensive reading lists.
+A reading circle or Reading Group is a common technique to support academic study, particularly in subject areas with extensive reading lists.
 Here peers work together to discuss a specific text they have read in advance, developing academic reading and critical thinking skills.
 Academic reading circles work well with relatively small numbers as these present participants with plenty of opportunity to speak.
 Each member is allocated a role, with a clear perspective to approaching the text.

 Participants could be invited to submit papers, produce posters or host short discussions.
 There are a number of useful resources available to offer guidance on successful organisation of these types of activities.Top Tip: You could run the event using the Pecha Kucha model.
-The model involves each presenter showing 20 images, each for 20 seconds.
-The images advance automatically and you talk along to the images.
-Schools, colleges and universities are encouraged to use the model for internal purposes and they are a great way of sharing knowledge and content.
+The model involves each presenter showing 20 simple images, each for 20 seconds.
+The images advance automatically and you talk along to the images - a great way of sharing knowledge and content.